symunona/eloquent_javascript_admin_js/README.md

 * **Frontend applicaion:** Suit a frontend application to a predefined backend API.

-* **Documentation:** Create a developer documentation for this project to practice documentation writing.
-(Overdocumented considering its learning project.)
+* **Documentation:** Create a developer documentation for this project to practice documentation.
+(Overdocumented considering that it's a practicing project.)

 Restrictions
 ------------